 Historical documents indicate that the ancient Greeks used a decoction of milk thistle fruit 2000 years ago.

 It is believed that the Romans knew about its beneficial properties and used it in the treatment of liver diseases.
 In India, it is used in homeopathic and folk medicine.
-And in Europe, extract of milk thistle has long been recommended for such hepatic disorders as hepatitis and cirrhosis.
+In Europe, extract of milk thistle has long been recommended for such hepatic disorders as hepatitis and cirrhosis.
 In the ancient medical reference book, the Greek herbalist Dioscorides recommended a milky thistle for many diseases.

-Another written mention of the milk thistle is found in the works of the abbess of the women’s monastery in Bingen – Hildergardy, who lived in West Germany from 1098 to 1179.
+Another written mention of the milk thistle is found in the works of the abbess of the women’s monastery in Bingen-Hildergardy, who lived in West Germany from 1098 to 1179.
 The Prioress kept a diary in which the medical knowledge of that time was summarized.
 In all Russian reference books on medicinal plants, there is a mention of the thistle, which is mentioned in very many diseases.

 Milk thistle has been widely used as a remedy for many diseases.
 In the last century, the biochemical composition of milk thistle was determined at the Munich Institute of Pharmacy.
 It turned out that it contains a rare biologically active substance silymarin and many other medicinal components (a total of about 200 valuable components).